API Reference¶

 float

-- consenrich.detrorm.getPairScaleFactors(bamFileA, bamFileB, effectiveGenomeSizeA, effectiveGenomeSizeB, readLengthA, readLengthB, excludeChroms, chromSizesFile, samThreads, scaleDown=True)[source]¶
+- consenrich.detrorm.getPairScaleFactors(bamFileA, bamFileB, effectiveGenomeSizeA, effectiveGenomeSizeB, readLengthA, readLengthB, excludeChroms, chromSizesFile, samThreads, intervalSizeBP, normMethod='EGS', fixControl=True)[source]¶

 - Parameters:

-effectiveGenomeSizeA (int) – Effective genome size for the first BAM file.
+effectiveGenomeSizeA (int) – Effective genome size for the treatment sample.

-effectiveGenomeSizeB (int) – Effective genome size for the second BAM file.
+effectiveGenomeSizeB (int) – Effective genome size for the control sample.

-readLengthA (int) – Read length for the first BAM file.
+readLengthA (int) – Read or fragment length for the treatment sample.

-readLengthB (int) – Read length for the second BAM file.
+readLengthB (int) – Read or fragment length for the control sample.

 excludeChroms (List[str]) – List of chromosomes to exclude from the analysis.